tartley/resume/Jonathan-Hartley-resume.md

 ------------------ ---------------------------------------------------------------------------------
 **Canonical**\     The [*Snap Store*](https://snapcraft.io/store) is an app *May 2019 to*\     store for Linux applications.
-I worked on the backend Python web APIs, containerized in LXC, which *July 2023*\       serve 5k req/s, providing downloads to securely update hundreds of millions of
+I worked on the backend Python Django web APIs, *July 2023*\       serving 5k req/s to provide downloads to securely update hundreds of millions of
                    Linux devices.
 One effort that I lead consolidated code from the company's other types of binary downloadable artifacts to all be handled by the Snap Store, replacing several separate services with a single "binary artifact store",